Information

 • applying to the Housing and Property Chamber

-If your home doesn't reach a certain standard of repair and your landlord won't do the work, you can apply to the Housing and Property Chamber.
+If your home does not reach a certain standard of repair and your landlord will not do the work, you can apply to the First-Tier Tribunal for Scotland (Housing and Property Chamber).

-They will look into your complaint and see if you have a case.
-If they decide you do, they can order your landlord to carry out the repairs.
+The Tribunal will investigate your complaint and see if you have a case.
+If they decide that you do, they can order your landlord to carry out the repairs.

 You can also contact your local authority and ask them to make an application to the Housing and Property Chamber on your behalf.

-If the landlord isn't carrying out the repairs and you still feel that the property is unsafe, you might want to consider moving out.
+If your landlord is not carrying out repairs and you still feel that the property is unsafe, you may want to consider moving out.

-You may be able to do this even if your tenancy isn't finished, because your landlord may be breaking the terms of the tenancy agreement by not carrying out the repairs.
+You may be able to do this even if your tenancy is not finished.
+Your landlord may be breaking the terms of the tenancy agreement by not carrying out the repairs.

-Speak to a housing adviser about what your options are for raising an action in court for breach of contract.
+Speak to a housing adviser to understand what your options are for raising an action in court for breach of contract.

 You may also want to ask the adviser about your other housing options – for example, if the council can help you.